nutbasednews/nutbasednews.github.io/_pages/go-vegan.md

 - [Challenge22](https://challenge22.com/)

     Ready to go vegan but need guidance to get started?
-Try this free services and challenge yourself for 22 days.
+Try this free service and challenge yourself for 22 days.

 - [The Game Changers](https://www.netflix.com/watch/81157840)

-    Worried about becoming protein defecient when following a plant-based diet after going vegan?
-Watch this documentary on Netflix, and watch athletes thriving on such diet.
+    Are you worried about becoming protein deficient when following a plant-based diet after going vegan?
+Watch this documentary on Netflix, and watch athletes thriving on such a diet.

 - Still not convinced?
 Watch these speeches: